-In casual American English, "Birds migrate south for the winter to find warmer weather" sounds like "BURDZ MAHY-grayt SOWTH fer dhuh WIHN-ter tuh FAHYND WOR-mer WEH-dher".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "Birds migrate south for the winter to find warmer weather" as "BURDZ MAHY-grayt SOWTH fer dhuh WIHN-ter tuh FAHYND WOR-mer WEH-dher" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on winter, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.